XIO Market Cap Reaches $7.86 Million (XIO)

-XIO (CURRENCY:XIO) traded 8.5% higher against the dollar during the 1-day period ending at 7:00 AM E.T. on April 25th.
-One XIO coin can now be bought for about $0.24 or 0.00000656 BTC on cryptocurrency exchanges.
-XIO has a total market cap of $7.86 million and $103,650.00 worth of XIO was traded on exchanges in the last 24 hours.
-In the last seven days, XIO has traded up 1.7% against the dollar.
+XIO (CURRENCY:XIO) traded 8.5% higher against the dollar during the 24 hour period ending at 13:00 PM E.T. on April 28th.
+One XIO coin can now be bought for approximately $0.24 or 0.00000656 BTC on exchanges.
+XIO has a total market capitalization of $7.86 million and approximately $103,650.00 worth of XIO was traded on exchanges in the last 24 hours.
+Over the last week, XIO has traded up 1.7% against the dollar.

 - 3DCoin (3DC) traded down 0% against the dollar and now trades at $0.0026 or 0.00000028 BTC.